domaine-hugh/domaine-hugh/README.md

 - 🌱 I’m currently learning JavaScript

-- 🔭 I am studying in Juno College and going to attend the web dev bootcamp in Oct
+- 🔭 I am studying in Juno College and going to attend the web dev bootcamp in Oct, 2021